henry2004y/vlasiator_manual/menu8.md

 Check some ideas in [Low Density Treatment](https://henry2004y.github.io/vlasiator_manual/menu7/#low_density_treatment) if you are interested in implementing a practical solution.

+## Staggered Grid

+All DCCRG variables are stored at cell centers, while the electric and magnetic field are stored at edge and face centers, respectively.
+While performing some sensitive analysis such as parallel electric field, mixing `fs_e` with `vg_b_vol` may cause errors up to 1 order of magnitude.
+The important thing is **not** to process data saved at different spatial locations!

 ## Velocity Space Resolution

 Extra care is needed when resolving the velocity space.
 Velocity is the 1st moment integral of the distribution function, and temperature determines the width of the distribution: if your velocity is too small compared to the thermal width, you can only resolve part of the phase space; if the velocity space cells are too large, then the integral will become inaccurate.